mboraaksoy/Portfolio/README.md

-This is a repo I've made to publish the Web projects I've made.
+This is a repo to publish the Web projects I've made.